Larry Stefanki: Coaching

 He is more renowned as a tennis coach, having trained such players as John McEnroe, Marcelo Ríos, Yevgeny Kafelnikov, and Tim Henman amongst others.
 Ríos and Kafelnikov both achieved their number 1 tennis rankings while under his guidance, and Henman reached a career-high of 4 under his tutelage.

 Stefanki was also the coach of Fernando González, after taking over this role from Horacio de la Peña in May 2006.
 Under Stefanki the Chilean reached back-to-back finals in Vienna, the Madrid Masters and Basel in 2006 and the 2007 Australian Open final —a tournament in which he eased past the likes of Lleyton Hewitt, James Blake, Rafael Nadal, and Tommy Haas— which saw González, 26, reach a career-high of #5 in the ATP rankings.

 Stefanki was the coach of American tennis player Andy Roddick until his retirement in 2012.
 He is credited with improving Roddick's tactics and all-court game and helping him reach the semifinals of the 2009 Australian Open, the fourth round of the 2009 French Open for the first time, the 2009 Wimbledon final for the third time, winning the 2010 Sony Ericsson Masters in Miami and the 2010 Brisbane International in Brisbane, Australia.
-Stefanki has recently been working with Olympic developmental hopefuls in Los Angeles, CA.
+Stefanki has recently been working with Olympic developmental hopefuls in Los Angeles.

-He and his wife and three sons now live in Encinitas, CA.
+He and his wife and three sons now live in Encinitas, California.